LincaMarius/ISAP-1_Control_Unit/README.md

 Our equations now have negative terms added together.
 De Morgan's first theorem tells us that we can replace the equations with others where terms are multiplied and everything is negated.

 ![ Figure 34 ](/Pictures/Figure34.png)

+Now all the equations have been modified to use only NAND gates, as you can see there are no more (+) symbols in our equations, so we no longer use OR gates.

+The final schematic obtained is identical to the original schematic of the SAP-1 computer, except for the inversion of the control signals, because the blocks implemented in the Logisim program have positive control logic.